markusmoenig/Eldiron/docs/docs/creator/console.md

 This keeps presentation responsive in the narrow sidebar: commands and their descriptions stack instead of relying on space-aligned columns.
 Underlined commands and object names are interactive.
 Selecting one fills the Console input so it can be reviewed or completed before execution.

 Plain text remains available as a copy/paste and logging fallback.
-Eldrin and TOML source is shown as code only when it is actually source; ordinary feedback does not depend on a regex syntax definition.
+Script and TOML source is shown as code only when it is actually source; ordinary feedback does not depend on a regex syntax definition.

 ## Game Information